Frequently Asked Questions

 You can retrieve your Certificate here.

 2. Go to: Retrieve and Validate Certificates.
 Continue and login with the e-mail address and password you used when registering.
-Proceed until you are viewing your Certificate in your web browser.
+Proceed until you view your Certificate in your web browser.
 Note that you can e-mail your Certificate before you view it.

 I try to login with my e-mail address, but it won't accept my password.
 What can I do?